How to Quiet Your Noisy Refrigerator In 8 Easy Steps

 How to Diagnose What’s Causing Your Refrigerator to Make Noise

 Unusual noises coming from your refrigerator can be frustrating and disruptive.
-But determining the root cause of the noise is the first step toward fixing the problem.
+However determining the root cause of the noise is the first step toward fixing the problem.
 With some diligent troubleshooting, you can often diagnose the issue yourself before calling in costly appliance repair technicians.

 Here are the best methods for tracking down the source of unwanted refrigerator noises: